Detection of Ongoing Mass Loss from HD 63433c, a Young Mini Neptune: Discussion

 If we set these arguments aside for the moment and assume that both planets host hydrogen-rich atmospheres, we can use our 3D models to predict the time-dependent absorption signal during transit.
 Figure \ref{fig:lyman_alpha_lc} shows our model predictions for the observed Ly$\alpha$ absorption.
 We find that the model slightly underpredicts the amount of blue wing absorption for planet c.
 The model also predicts that the point of maximum absorption will occur slightly after mid-transit, whereas our data prefers a peak before mid-transit.
 The model predicts that there should be negligible absorption in the red wing bandpass; although we see weak evidence for red wing absorption in our data, the detection is not conclusive (see \S\ref{subsec:ly_alpha_analysis} for more details).
 For planet b, the model predicts an absorption depth in the blue wing of the Ly$\alpha$ line that is comparable in magnitude to that of planet c, with a shorter but symmetric transit shape.
 This absorption signal is conclusively ruled out by our data.
 As with c, the model predicts negligible absorption in the red wing; this is consistent with our non-detection.

 For planet c, where we detect absorption in the blue wing of Ly$\alpha$, we can compare the predicted wavelength-dependent shape of the absorption signal as a function of time to the observed line shape (Fig. \ref{fig:excess_spectrum_c}).
 The magnitude of absorption in the observed spectrum rises from $<$5\% to 25\% as we move from -100 km/s to -10 km/s, while the model spectrum rises from $<$5\% to 60\% as we move from -50 km/s to -10 km/s.
 We conclude that the observed absorption signal is significantly more widely dispersed in velocity space than the modeled absorption.
-This phenomenon of Ly$\alpha$ absorption being present far above the sound speed was first noted by \cite{vidal-madjar_2003} for HD 209458b, and has also been observed in all four planets with definitive Ly$\alpha$ detections (HD 209458b, HD 189733b, GJ 436b, GJ 3470b). \cite{holmstrom_2008} proposed that the -140 km/s absorption signal seen for HD 209458b is caused by outflow electrons that recombine with high-speed stellar wind protons, creating a population of neutral hydrogen atoms with a high velocity dispersion heading away from the star.
-A possible reason that our model underpredicts the velocity dispersion is that unlike particle-based models, we only include particle kinetics (e.g. hydrogen-proton charge exchange) to the lowest order (via hydrodynamic mixing and heating) at the interaction surface between the stellar wind and the planetary outflow.
-Kinetic processes in the outer regions of the outflow are difficult to model correctly in hydrodynamic codes due to the long mean free paths, which exceed 1 $R_p$ when $n_H <\sim 10^4$ cm$^{-3}$.
-If future models deal with this process with more consistency (e.g. with a hybrid model of hydrodynamics and ion kinetics), the observed signal might be properly explained by invoking stellar wind hydrogen ions neutralized and thermalized near the stellar wind-planetary outflow contact surface.
+This phenomenon of Ly$\alpha$ absorption being present far above the sound speed was first noted by \cite{vidal-madjar_2003} for HD 209458b, and has also been observed in all four planets with definitive Ly$\alpha$ detections (HD 209458b, HD 189733b, GJ 436b, GJ 3470b). \cite{holmstrom_2008} proposed that the -140 km/s absorption signal seen for HD 209458b is caused by charge exchange between neutral hydrogen in the planetary outflow and solar wind protons, creating a population of neutral hydrogen atoms with a high velocity dispersion heading away from the star.
+We note that kinetic processes in the interaction region between the stellar wind and the planetary outflow might be difficult to model correctly due to the long mean free paths, which exceed 1 $R_p$ when $n_H <\sim 10^4$ cm$^{-3}$.
+If future models deal with this process with more consistency, the observed signal might be properly explained by invoking stellar wind hydrogen ions neutralized and thermalized near the stellar wind-planetary outflow contact surface.